Everest Three Passes Trek - 17 Days

 TEH family

 We are a family firm that has been in the tourism business in Nepal for three generations.
 We believe that all of our employees and teams are family. we started as porters and now run an agency.
 Our professional and experienced guides and Sherpas will be with you the whole time to make sure your trek is safe and memorable.
-They know how to do first aid in the bush and rock climbing and how to stay safe in the mountains.
+They know how to are trained in wilderness first aid, high-altitude safety and crisis management.
 They also speak good English.
 They are from the upper Himalayas, so they know the area well.
 We take care of their insurance, food, housing, and medical.
-Please treat our workers like familys and don't hesitate to ask for help or have questions at any time.
+Please treat our workers like families and don't hesitate to ask for help or have questions at any time.

 Trip conclusion